ethanblake4/dart_eval/README.md

 ```

 This will generate an EVC file in the current directory called `program.evc`.
+dart_eval will attempt to compile Pub packages, but it's recommended to
+avoid them as they may use features that dart_eval doesn't support yet.

 The compiler also supports compiling with JSON-encoded bridge bindings.
 To add
 these, create a folder in your project root called `.dart_eval`, add a